Deputies search for suspects in rapper XXXTentacion slaying

 Regarding a June 2017 attack at a San Diego concert, the following messages were posted on XXXTentacion's Twitter account: "security and venue set me up, I got sucker punched and knocked out, it is what it is."

-Fan Wyatt Rubin, 21, rushed to the scene of his slaying on Monday, playing the rapper's songs like "Jocelyn Flores" and "King" on the drive over.
+Fan Wyatt Rubin, 21, rushed to the scene of his slaying Monday, playing the rapper's songs including "Jocelyn Flores" and "King" on the drive over.

-In an interview earlier this month with the Miami New Times, XXXTentacion described his upbringing, which included seeing his mother infrequently and being raised by friends, other family and babysitters.
-His mother would buy him clothes, phones and other gifts.
-He told the paper he used violence so she would engage with him.
+In an interview this month with the Miami New Times, XXXTentacion described his upbringing, which included seeing his mother infrequently and being raised by friends, family and baby sitters.
+His mother bought him clothes, phones and other gifts.
+He said he used violence so she would engage with him.

 "I used to beat kids at school just to get her to talk to me, yell at me," he said.

 XXXTentacion was initially one of two artists Spotify removed from its promoted playlists in May in accordance with its new policy on hateful music and conduct.
-But after a backlash in the music industry, Spotify backpedaled and said it would no longer attempt to police conduct, restoring XXXTentacion to its playlists (although they did not do the same for R. Kelly).
+After backlash in the music industry, Spotify backpedaled and said it would no longer attempt to police conduct, restoring XXXTentacion to playlists (although it didn't do the same for R. Kelly).

-While he made headlines for his legal woes, he connected to millions of fans musically.
-Among the topics he spoke about was depression and addressed it in his music.
+While XXXTentacion made headlines for legal woes, he connected to millions of fans musically.
+Among topics he spoke about was depression; he addressed it in his music.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.